DrBibop/RoR2VRMod/README.md

 	- Features directional feedback and other stimulating patterns.
 	- A new setting has been added to select which haptic suit is being used.
 Scroll to the bottom of the VR settings menu to select your suit then restart the game.
 - Fixed a bug where kick messages couldn't be interacted with in the main menu.

+### 2.9.1
+- Fixed the VR patching system that was incomplete in the last update.